avosa/myportfolio/README.md

 4. Pip and/or Pipenv
 5. Django

-# Run On Your Machine?
+# How to run on your machine locally

 1. Firstly, clone the repository using the git shell <br>
 <code>$ git clone https://github.com/avosa/myportfolio.git</code> <br>